victorjonsson/jQuery-Form-Validator/README.md

  * Show help information automatically when input is focused
  * Validate given values immediately when input is blurred.
- * Inline error messages is also possible.
-If you add attribute data-validation-error-msg to an element the value of that attribute will be displayed instead of the error dialog that the validation function referrs to.
+ * Make validation optional by adding attribute data-validation-optional="true" to the element.
+This means that the validation defined in data-validation only will take place in case a value is given.

 ## Validate inputs on blur